 The observed Hertzsprung-Russell diagram of M3, an old globular cluster.
-There are no main sequence stars heavier
+There are no main sequence stars heavier than the Sun.

 X-rays from clusters

 In the early 1970s, the Uhuru X-ray satellite found six X-ray sources in globular clusters.